 Just spent some time at one of the most beautiful locations in the World.
 It takes more than thirty hours to get there from Europe.
 I enjoyed New Zealand very much.
 But as a team of travelers we f….d it up.
 The post is on goods and bads of a New Zealand trip.
 A subjective one.
 If you travel there, do not repeat mistakes we made.

 DAY 7 ROUTE

 After the glacier walk we went to grab a bite before we hit the road to Wanaka, our next stop.
 In the meantime the road authorities cleared the roads.
 The NZ Transport Authority announced it on its web page as we were still on the glacier.
 The news was good as today morning we were still worried, we would need to take a ring road through Christchurch.
 The latter meant fifteen hours ride at least.

-A shorter route meant, in theory, enough time for supper on the early evening, for a shower (the hurricane damage made the village we stayed for the night run on auxiliary aggregates, so no warm water was available) and an earlier bedtime after two nights with less than six hours of sleep for most of us.
+A shorter route meant, in theory, enough time for supper in the early evening, a shower (the hurricane damage made the village we stayed for the night run on auxiliary aggregates, so no warm water was available) and an earlier bedtime after two nights with less than six hours of sleep for most of us.